DeeStarks/qrcode-generator/README.md

 ```
 ModuleNotFoundError: Could not found module name 'png'
 ```
-you have to install png using `pip install pypng'.
+you have to install png using `pip install pypng`.